mbierlee/poodinis/README.md

 Documentation
 -------------
+You can find the public API documentation [here](http://docs.lostmoment.com/poodinis/).

-You can generate Public API documentation from the source code using DUB:
+Alternatively you can generate documentation from the source code using DUB:
 ```
 dub build --build=ddox
 ```